Best AI for SEO in 2026: Top Tools for Real SEO Work

 Why many SEO teams are moving to multi-model setups

-The SEO workflow is fragmented.
+SEO work is fragmented.
 Research, writing, optimization, and repurposing are not the same task.
 One model may be best at drafting, another at comparison, and another at summarization.

 That is why many teams now prefer tools that let them compare models in one interface.
 Instead of replacing one tool with another every month, they create a process that matches task type to model strength.